ValDin08/ComputerCraft_Turtle_Bucheron/README_en.md

 *local METIER = "Bucheron"
 shell.run(METIER)*
 ```
-  - Another solution: copy the code from *bucheron.lua* into your *startup.lua*.
+  - Another solution: copy the code from *Bucheron.lua* into your *startup.lua*.
   - Then go back to Minecraft and, in your Turtle, hold Ctrl + R until it restarts.
 The lumberjack program will start.

 ## Example of a wood farm layout: